Should You Take Baseboard Trim Off to Paint Them?

 Even if you do not plan to reuse them, you can recycle them in a variety of different ways within your house.

-Smaller baseboards can be recycled into good picture rails, or for bigger ones, you can make heap crown moldings between the wall and the ceiling.
+Smaller baseboards can be recycled into good picture rails, or for bigger ones, you can make a heap of crown moldings between the wall and the ceiling.

 The Bottom Line